-Several projects currently under development will address how dispersal, local adaptation, and disturbance rate will affect responses to climate change in Sierra Nevada pines.
-Specifically:
+Several projects currently underway address how dispersal, local adaptation, and disturbance rate will affect responses to climate change in Sierra Nevada pines.

 Other questions recently investigated:

 How does climate, fire, and shading by adult trees affect seedling survival and growth in the Sierra Nevada?
 News story here.

 How do life-history tradeoffs in time to maturity, height, and fecundity affect plant species's potential rate of spread?
 Do any species occupy the 'sweet spot' of short generation time and excellent dispersal ability?

 Have invasive populations of Solidago canadensis adapted to climatic gradients in the Swiss Alps, and how might this affect their spread under climate change?